connervieira/Assassin/DOCUMENTATION.md

 6. Optionally, install text-to-speech (Recommended)
     - Assassin is capable of using PyTTSx3 to announce text-to-speech alerts.
     - PyTTSx3 can be installed using the following command: `pip3 install pyttsx3`
+    - If you don't plan on using Assassin's text-to-speech functionality, this step is optional.
 5. Optionally, install AirCrackNG (Recommended)
     - To use the drone alerting features of Assassin, `aircrack-ng` will need to be installed.
 AirCrack should come packaged with `airomon-ng` and `airodump-ng`.
     - You can install AirCrack using this command on a Debian based Linux machine: `sudo apt-get install aircrack-ng`